-- 1. Bringing tapes or transcripts of therapy or assessment sessions or process notes to supervision as requested by the supervisor. - 2.
+- 1. Bringing recordings of therapy and assessment sessions or process notes to supervision as requested by the supervisor. - 2.
 Making sure that assessment instruments and scoring have been checked by the appropriate Center staff before they are presented in supervision. - 3.
 Promptly completing psychological reports, process notes, intake and termination summaries and other written material. - 4.
 Making and maintaining client contacts in a prompt and professional manner. - 5.
-Being familiar with the current APA Ethical Code. - 6.
-Being familiar with the policies and procedures of the Center for Psychological Services. - 7.
-Attending the Center for Psychological Services Orientation at the beginning of the Fall semester - 8.
+Familiarity with the current APA Ethical Code. - 6.
+Familiarity with the policies and procedures of the Center for Psychological Services. - 7.
+Attending the Center for Psychological Services Orientation at the beginning of the Fall semester. - 8.
 Treating clients and supervisors with respect and professionalism, including being on time for supervision. - 9.
 Being prepared for supervision meetings, including reviewing tapes ahead of time, and formulating questions for the supervisor. - 10.
 Completing and turning in to the DCT the evaluation of the Practicum Supervisor Evaluation Form.